 Commercial Property Overview

 The primary source of demand comes from the offshore financial sector, including law firms, accounting practices and insurance/reinsurance firms.
-From a retail market perspective, the cruise ship duty free sector is a dominant force, particularly within George Town.
+From a retail market perspective, Grand Cayman caters to an array of retail, which targets stay-over and cruise tourism, as well as the local market.
+This includes food and beverage premises and traditional brick-and-mortar retail stores.

-The market comprises of close to 4 million sq ft of space in all classes, which breaks down to roughly 1.25 million sq ft of Class A office space, 1.75 million square feet of Class B space and close to 300,000 sq ft of retail.
-Class A cruise ship/duty free retail locations are rare and transact at high value.
+The market comprises of close to four million square feet of space in all classes, which breaks down to roughly 1.25 million square feet of Class-A office space, 1.75 million square feet of Class-B space and close to 300,000sq ft of retail.
+High exposure ground floor retail space in George Town, which is near the cruise ship terminal, is in short supply and commands higher rent.

 Commercial Office Spacekeyboard_arrow_right